 Table 3.5.
 MySQL Enterprise Plugin for Connector/PHP Summary

-The MySQL Enterprise Plugin for Connector/PHP requires PHP 5.3.2 or above (5.4 is not
+The MySQL Enterprise Plugin for Connector/PHP requires PHP 5.3.2 or above, with the MySQL

-configuration.
-If your PHP installation was not configured with the
+recommended configuration.
+If your PHP installation was not

 The preceding options are supplied to the